 Virgin America is often touted as one of the better, pet friendly airline carriers out there.
 However, as with every other airline, there are certain rules and requirements which need to be followed in case a passenger wishes to bring on board their pets, service animals, or emotional support animals.

 For service animals, a proof of animal’s status is mandatory before the flight.
 The passenger can provide the following as proof:

 - A harness as well as a harness tag with appropriate markings worn by the animal

 - A credible verbal statement of the passenger

-Apart from these, the other pre-requisites for service animals and ESA’s to travel through Virgin Airlines include:
+The other prerequisites for all pets to travel through Virgin Airlines include: